 All five species are known to occur within oceanic waters of the proposed project borrow areas; however, only the loggerhead, green, and leatherback sea turtles are known to nest within the limits of the project beach placement area.
 Therefore, species specific impacts may occur from both the beach placement and dredging operations.
 Considering the proposed dredging window to avoid the sea turtle nesting season to the maximum extent practicable, the proposed project may affect but is not likely to adversely affect nesting loggerhead, green, and leatherback sea turtles by altering nesting habitat.
 Though significant alterations in beach substrate properties may occur with the input of sediment types from other sources, re-establishment of a berm and dune system with a gradual slope can enhance nesting success of sea turtles by expanding the available nesting habitat beyond erosion and inundation prone areas.
-As previously stated, in regards to suitability for nesting, turtles continue to nest on disposal beaches of Topsail Island with hatch rate successes similar to non-disposal beaches (Jean Beasley, pers. comm.).

 The proposed hopper dredging activities for initial construction, as well as each nourishment interval, may occur in areas used by migrating turtles.
 Hopper dredges pose risk to benthic oriented sea turtles through physical injury or death by entrainment.
-Though the 1 December to 31 March dredging window will avoid periods of peak turtle abundance during the warm water months, the risk of lethal impacts still exist as some sea turtle species may be found year-round in the offshore area.
-Therefore, the proposed hopper dredging activities may adversely affect loggerhead, green, hawksbill, and Kemp's ridley sea turtles.
-Based on historic hopper dredging take data, leatherback sea turtles are not known to be impacted by hopper dredging operations.
+Though limiting hopper dredge activities, to the maximum extent practicable, to the 1 December to 31 March dredging window will avoid periods of peak turtle abundance during the warm water months, the risk of lethal impacts still exist as some sea turtle species may be found year-round in the offshore area.
+Therefore, the proposed project may affect, likely to adversely affect loggerhead, green, hawksbill, and Kemp's ridley sea turtles.
+Based on historic hopper dredging take data, the proposed project may affect leatherback sea turtles.